 Who is putting this on?

-Collaborators represented on the PLAAY Day planning committee include Alaska Native Tribal Health Consortium, Alaska Center for Pediatrics, American Heart Association, Anchorage School District, Bristol Bay Native Corporation, Children’s Hospital at Providence, GCI, Play Every Day Campaign, Chugach School District, Maniilaq Association, United Physical Therapy, United Way of Anchorage, University of Alaska Anchorage, University of Alaska Fairbanks, University of Alaska Southeast, and other physical activity supporters.
+Collaborators represented on the PLAAY Day planning committee include Alaska Native Tribal Health Consortium, Anchorage School District, Bristol Bay Native Corporation, The Children’s Hospital at Providence, Play Every Day Campaign, Special Olympics Alaska, Alaska’s Best Water, University of Alaska Anchorage, The Dome, and other physical activity supporters.

 Who can participate?

 You can register as a classroom, an entire school, or homeschool child/homeschool organization.
 We are trying to accommodate various spaces and adapting exercises for a group activity with limited space and for all physical levels.

 Adequate space in a typical classroom for a body length of each participant- some exercises will be on the floor.
 Easy and quick access to water or water bottles as we have a 1-minute rest/water break 1/3 way through routine.
 The technology required to connect to audio, video or both (as you see fit).

 How do I participate on the day of the event?

 PLAAY Day will be broadcast from the Special Olympics Center in Anchorage.
 Schools, classrooms and homeschoolers will be able to watch live if they have adequate Internet access/streaming ability.
 If not, we can send you a link to download the video of the recorded exercises after PLAAY Day.
 We will soon be testing out the live streaming and will send registered participants detailed instructions on how to join.

 – The exercises are designed to take place in an average-sized classroom setting, some teachers or schools might attempt to participate/gather in a larger setting such as a gymnasium/auditorium if available/appropriate.